sergueik/springboot_study/basic-harness/README.md

   &accountId=ZcCMqDV4QL2-jmv-bHn5ow
   &commandType=DOCKER
 500 Internal Server Error
 ```

 Delegate installation is the first UI action that requires a fully valid routing context.
 The `routingId`, `accountid` arguments passed cannot be identical.

 ![Harness Delegate Root Cause](https://github.com/sergueik/springboot_study/blob/master/basic-harness/screenshots/capture-error-routingId.png)

+The defect was observed in two most recent releases of __Harness CD CE__.

-> NOTE: expect a two digit load average on an 16 GB 4 core laptop and expect networking changes to be observed while Harness cluster is running (inbound connections may be blocked)
+> NOTE: expect a two digit load average on an 16 GB 4 core laptop and expect networking changes to be occuring while Harness cluster is running (inbound connections may be blocked)

 ```sh
 ping 192.168.0.25